Zunaeed-Imran/PHP_Learn_from_W3_School/README.md

 - So, if you assign an integer value to a variable, the type of that variable will automatically be an integer.
 - This automatic conversion can sometimes break your code.

+9. constant in php
+- we use define for const